ariawisp/kotlin/docs/wasm/README.md

 T2.1  Exercise the generated Preview 2 `klib` via an end-to-end harness that consumes the official WASI
       schemas and runs under Wasmtime.

-T2.2  Retire the ad-hoc `root.wit` scaffolding once the harness migrates to upstream definitions end-to-end.
+T2.2  Keep the harness pointed at the synced upstream definitions.

 T2.3  Add documentation and build/CI hooks that track the downloaded WASI schemas and surface drift.